FAQ

 Each floor of a portal has four numbered rooms.
 Think of each numbered room as a suite.
 Each "suite" has two rooms for two students (you and your roommate) and is either connected to one or three other suites via a shared bathroom.

 First-Year Students will only have other First Years in their suite.
 The remainder of the suites will have a mix of upper-class students.
-If you are a non-traditionally aged first year, perhaps you took a gap year or something similar, you can contact [email protected] to potentially be placed in an upperclassmen room instead.
+If you are a non-traditionally aged first year, perhaps due to a gap year, you can contact [email protected] to potentially be placed in an upperclassmen room instead.

 What are the dimensions and furnishings for a room in Brown?